Skip to main content

 • Giles W. Robinson, MD

-Giles Robinson, MD, St. Jude Department of Oncology, is a pediatric neuro-oncologist.
-He seeks to improve survival rates and reduce treatment-related side effects for children with brain and central nervous system tumors.
-As a leader in clinical research, Robinson developed and launched and operates the first clinical trial to tailor therapy according to the tumor’s molecular makeup for children with brain cancer.
-He regularly partners with other researchers to translate the latest scientific findings into new clinical protocols.
+Giles Robinson, MD, St. Jude Neuro-Oncology Division director in the Department of Oncology, seeks to improve survival rates and reduce treatment-related side effects for children with brain and central nervous system tumors.
+As a leader in clinical research, Robinson developed, launched and currently operates the first clinical trial to tailor therapy according to the tumor’s molecular makeup for children with brain cancer.

 Close